-This post summarizes what I presented at the Sustainable Packaging Coalition fall 2012 meeting.
+This post summarizes the presentation by Spencer Cramer, the CEO and founder of ei3, at the Sustainable Packaging Coalition fall 2012 meeting.

 In this graphic published by NOAA, the year-to-date temperature anomalies for the contiguous United States are plotted.
 In the center of this chart on the y-axis, a data value of zero indicates the mean temperature for the year to date is equal to the average of the past 117 years.

 For professionals who are working in the business of Sustainability, I think the information in this chart is valuable.Amid the ongoing debate on CO2 emissions’ role in climate change, the current U.S. year-to-date average temperature running 4 degrees above the century norm signals a noteworthy shift.

 While the debate continues about whether CO2 emissions are the cause of climate change, seeing that the year to date average temperature in the United States is running at 4 degrees above the hundred-year norm makes me think that something important is occurring.

 Has our climate begun to change as a result of CO2 emissions?
 Years ago some scientists warned us that once we reached 350 PPM of CO2 in the atmosphere we would pass a tipping point, there was even a movement called 350.org.
 Our current CO2 level is at 392.
 If there is even a small chance that carbon dioxide emissions are behind this change, recent climate events indicate that everyone needs to work hard to reduce our emissions, or we may incur grave consequences.